Aligning Passion and Excellence at Homeward Bound, Inc.

 February 26, 2026

-At Homeward Bound, Inc., leadership is not defined by titles — it’s defined by presence, purpose, and the courage to dream bigger for the people we serve.
+At Homeward Bound, Inc., leadership is not defined by titles.
+Instead, it is defined by presence, purpose, and the courage to dream bigger for the people we serve.

-Our 2026 Leadership Academy Conference (LAC) brought together HBI leaders, partners, and inspiring voices under this year’s theme: Aligning Passion and Excellence.
-The day was filled with powerful keynotes, hands-on breakout sessions, meaningful connection, and deep reflection on what it truly means to lead with heart and intention.
+The 2026 Leadership Academy Conference (LAC) brought together HBI leaders, partners, and inspiring voices under this year’s theme, Aligning Passion and Excellence.
+Throughout the day, attendees engaged in powerful keynotes, hands-on breakout sessions, meaningful conversation, and thoughtful reflection on what it truly means to lead with heart and intention.

-Will also shared a reflection that stayed with many attendees:
+Nurse Case Manager Maureen shared a reflection that stayed with her throughout the day:

 “A quiet mind brings you to the present.”

-When nurses take time to care for themselves, they are better positioned to show up fully present and energized for their teams and residents.
-That alignment of passion and sustainability is essential to excellence.
+However, when nurses take time to care for themselves, they show up more fully for their teams and residents.
+That balance helps sustain the passion and energy required to deliver excellent care.

 Aligning Passion and Excellence

-The 2026 Leadership Academy Conference reinforced something we already know at Homeward Bound, Inc.:
+The 2026 Leadership Academy Conference reminded us of something we already know at Homeward Bound, Inc.

 Excellence is not accidental.